geerlingguy/ansible-role-ntp/README.md

 Specify the NTP servers you'd like to use.
 Only takes effect if you allow this role to manage NTP's configuration, by setting `ntp_manage_config` to `True`.

+    ntp_no_pool: true

+Using 'server' directive for ntp_servers instead of 'pool'.
+Suitable for specific/old servers which cannot respond properly as pool.

     ntp_restrict:
       - "127.0.0.1"
       - "::1"